pataruco/holocron/lessons/blend-accessibility/slides.md

 # ⚠️ Warnings ⚠️

-- Must of the following content is based on my opinions and experiences
+- Most of the following content is based on my opinions and experiences
-- This content is just a surface scratch on Accessibility in the Web
+- This content is just scratching the surface on accessibility on the Web

 ---